 There is a fee of 0.25% of your managed assets to use the Wealthfront platform.

-Choosing between these three platforms is a lot easier if you know the reason you are trying to invest in the first place.
+Choosing between these three platforms is a lot easier if you know your purpose for investing.

 Acorns is hands down the best approach if you don’t have a lot of starting capital and do not want to think about the investing process.
-They offer many features to make it completely hands off for you to add money to your investments over time.
+They offer many features to make it as easy as possible to add money to your investments over time.

 Choosing between Betterment and Wealthfront is a lot harder and is going to depend on what you want your investing experience to look like.
 They are both top-notch robo advisor services and carry similar features.

-Wealthfront should be your choice if you want to be able to leverage your investment account to borrow money.
+Wealthfront might be a good pick if you want to be able to leverage your investment account to borrow money.
 They are the only option of the three to offer it.

 They also really stand out when it comes to tax optimization with Passive Plus and if you have an account with more than $100,000 in it this might be the way to go.
 That in conjunction with their 529 college savings plan could swing some investors in their direction.

-If you want something that has more guidance and planning, Betterment is a good option.
+If you want something that has more guidance and planning, Betterment might be a good choice for you.
 They are the only one of these platforms to offer human financial planners to give you personalized financial advice.

 Betterment also seems to have the best platform for actually planning out your financial future with a heavy emphasis on goal-based investing.
 And their automation is superb with the addition of Two Way Sweep and Smart Deposit making it great for hands-off investors.